Joe1221/uni/mth/tex/literature.md

 A Treatise on the mathematical theory of elasticity -- §260, §262

+From Spiral to Spline: Optimal Techniques in Interactive Curve Design

 # coarea

 Measure Theory and Fine Properties of Functions -- §3.4